Akshaya12220082/Concept-of-Python/README.md

 Set methods - add(), remove(), discard(), clear(), etc Checking membership with in keyword, Set comprehension Adv set operations and examples

+INTERNSHIP PHASE-1 (FUTURENSE TECHNOLOGIES)
+DAY WISE WORK

+6th June - Created github account and studied how to (clone, create, push, pull, commit) and git and github revsied python basics and functions

+7th June - python oops and flask (creating API's and connecting flask with database and performing various opeartions

+8th June - learning Inheritance and exception handling and also Flask-creating apis to insert, delete, update, get data from a database

+9th June - sets, tuple, dictionary, sets

+10th June - discussed regarding the project with team members and defining the idea and whole concept and tech stack fronted and backend for the mini project

+11th June - worked on the tech stack asigned and watched some youtube videos to learn the tech stack

+12th June - done setup with flask and frontend and started with creating API's